OAGi/Score/docs/user_guide/index.rst

 8. Deprecated.
 The Deprecated checkbox is only applicable when the code list revision is higher than 1.
 Therefore, the field is locked.

-9. Click the “Update” button on at the top right to save changes.
+9. Click the "Update" button on at the top right to save changes.

 10. The end user may also want to perform these other actions on the code list: